The floral industry is a dynamic business, always a step ahead, aligning with seasons and holidays.

 Tis the season for flower sales, November all in all is a great month for flower sales.
 Customers are getting into the giving mood.

-- Start greening: Green those Thanksgiving centerpieces ahead of time, add any taper or candles and put in the cooler for a quick way to add flowers as sales role in for thanksgiving.
+Start greening: Green those Thanksgiving centerpieces ahead of time, add any taper or candles and put them in the cooler for a quick way to add flowers as a sales role for Thanksgiving.

-- Offer incentives: Offer black Friday or Small business Saturday deals, “buy ones get ones” are great offers, even if it’s just a couple hours that day.
-Having a great deal with a cut off time is a good way of creating hype and traffic into your flower shop.
+Offer incentives: Offer black Friday or Small Business Saturday deals, “buy ones get ones” are great offers, even if it’s just a couple of hours that day.
+Having a great deal with a cut-off time is a good way of creating hype and traffic in your flower shop.

-- Christmas Greens: Mentioned above, it is also a good idea to green your arrangements ahead of time for Christmas.
+Christmas Greens: As mentioned above, it is also a good idea to green your arrangements ahead of time for Christmas.
 Take time to do this early before the holiday rush.

-- Offer Discounts: Sometimes offering a discount too early for Christmas can become forgetful to customers who may not be ready.
+Offer Discounts: Sometimes offering a discount too early for Christmas can become forgetful to customers who may not be ready.
 Post Christmas discounts during this month and make sure to have an expiration time or date.
 Great discounts are gifts for parents, teachers, corporate and the person, who has everything.
-Flower still remain the perfect gift.
+Flowers remain the perfect gift.